solid-contrib/test-suite/README.md

 3) Although Inrupt ESS does have a WAC module, this feature is disabled on pod.inrupt.com for various reasons
 4) Instead of WPS, Inrupt ESS implements a similar WebSockets-based protocol known as WebSockets-Patching
 5) Due to architectural issues, global locks are not supported in Inrupt ESS
+6) CSS is getting very close to a correct implementation of WAC, but see https://github.com/solid/web-access-control-tests/issues/41

 ## Test-suite report
 When run locally a [test-suite-report app](https://github.com/solid/test-suite/blob/main/test-suite-report.md.js) can be run :